newrelic/newrelic-ruby-agent/README.md

 If you would like to contribute to this project, please review [these guidelines](./CONTRIBUTING.md).

+To [all contributors](https://github.com/newrelic/newrelic-ruby-agent/graphs/contributors), we thank you!
+Without your contribution, this project would not be what it is today.

 ## License

 The New Relic Ruby agent is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
 The New Relic Ruby agent also uses source code from third-party libraries.
 Full details on which libraries are used and the terms under which they are licensed can be found in the [THIRD_PARTY_NOTICES.md](./THIRD_PARTY_NOTICES.md).